Graduate Certificate in Marketing Analytics

 The program can usually be completed in two semesters.
 The proficiency exam will be administered at the end of the spring semester.
 You can start in the fall or in the spring; please note that there are no certificate courses offered during the summer semester.

-The cost is based on three credit hours per course.
+The cost is based on three semester credit hours per course.
 Costs may be higher or lower if you take more or fewer courses than two per semester.
-For non-degree seeking students there is NO financial aid available for this certificate.
-We highly encourage non–degree seeking students to consider enrolling in the MS in Marketing which is a total of 12 courses and includes the Marketing Analytics certificate.
 To calculate your tuition costs, please visit the University’s Bursar’s Office tuition schedule.
-Look at the graduate column and if you have been a Texas resident for at least one year look at the resident column, then lookup how many credit hours you will take each semester and then add up all the semesters.
+Look at the graduate column and if you have been a Texas resident for at least one year look at the resident column, then lookup how many semester credit hours you will take each semester and then add up all the semesters.
 The average cost if you take 2 courses per semester is approximately $8,500 for all 4 courses

-The program is open to domestic and international degree seeking students BUT only to domestic non–degree seeking students.
-If you are an international student you may not apply for this certificate.
-Degree seeking: Students already enrolled in a degree program in the School of Management are automatically eligible for enrolling in the certificate program and may begin taking required courses immediately via normal course registration procedures.
+This program is ONLY available to Masters and/or MBA degree seeking UT Dallas students.
+It is not available to non-degree seeking students.
+Students already enrolled in a degree program in the School of Management are automatically eligible for enrolling in the certificate program and may begin taking required courses immediately via normal course registration procedures.